zuernerd/zuernerd.github.io/_posts/2025-09-13-hardware-gamebot.markdown

 tags: [cheat, game-cheating, opencv, hardware]
 ---
 ## Introduction
  A while ago, I came across a [video](https://www.youtube.com/watch?v=QpvwjC1_Luo) on YouTube about using image recognition on a Raspberry Pi to build an aimbot.
-What caught my attention wasn’t the aimbot itself - it was the clever workaround to modern anti-cheat systems.
-These systems have become so sophisticated that people now build "fully external" solutions, meaning nothing runs on the game PC at all.
+What caught my attention wasn’t the aimbot itself, but the workaround to modern anti-cheat systems.
+These systems have become so advanced that people now build "fully external" solutions, meaning nothing runs on the game PC at all.
 Instead, everything happens on an external device like a Raspberry Pi.

 That concept got me curious.
 I'm not into cheating, especially in competitive games like shooters.
 But the technical challenge intrigued me.
 I wanted to explore the idea, starting with something simpler and more nostalgic.
 That’s when I thought of World of Warcraft, a game I poured countless hours into during my youth.